fetep/pencil/README.md

 See examples/ for an example configuration directory.
 Here's examples/pencil.yml, which contains general configuration options:

-:config :
+    :config:
-  :graphite_url : URL # graphite URL
+      :graphite_url URL # graphite URL
-  :url_opts :
+      :url_opts
-    :width : 1000
+        :width 1000
-    :height : 400
+        :height 400
-    :fontSize : 15
+        :fontSize 15
-    :start : "8 hours ago"  # in chronic timespec format
+        :start "8 hours ago"  # in chronic timespec format :template "noc"
-    :template : "noc"
-    :yMin : 0
+        :yMin 0
-    :margin : 5
+        :margin 5
-    :thickness : 2
+        :thickness 2

-  :refresh_rate : 60        # how often to refresh the view
+      :refresh_rate 60        # how often to refresh the view
-  :host_sort : "numeric"    # add this if you want to sort hosts numerically
-  :quantum : 30             # map requests to 30 second intervals
-  :date_format : "%X %x"    # strftime
+      :host_sort "numeric"    # add this if you want to sort hosts numerically :quantum 30             # map requests to 30 second intervals :date_format "%X %x"    # strftime
-  :metric_format : "%m.%c.%h" #%m metric, %c cluster, %h host
+      :metric_format "%m.%c.%h" #%m metric, %c cluster, %h host

 A graph is a name, title, collection of targets, and some other options.
 It looks like (in YAML):

     graph_name:             # name pencil references this graph by
       title: "graph_title"  # title displayed on graph
       targets:              # list of graphite targets
         metric.1:
-        :key : key         # key displayed on the legend for this metric
-        :color : color     # color on the graph for this metric metric.2:
+          :key key         # key displayed on the legend for this metric :color color     # color on the graph for this metric metric.2:
-        :key : key
+          :key key
-        :color : color
+          :color color
         [...]
       stack: true           # whether to stack or not
       hosts: ["hosts1*", "test*_web", "hosts2*"] # filter on hosts

 fixme A target is a metric or list of metrics and associated graphite options.

 Similarly, a dashboard is a name, title, collection of graphs, and some other options.
 It looks like (in YAML):

     dash_name:
       title: dash_title
       graphs:
         - graph1:
           hosts: ["sync*_web"] # additional hosts filter specific to this graph
           other_opt: val       # possibly other options in the future
         - graph2:
         [...]
       hosts: ["filter1*", "*filter2"]

-=== complex metrics and dashboard graph-level options FIXME document
+### complex metrics and dashboard graph-level options
+FIXME document

-== RUNNING THE SERVER
+## RUNNING THE SERVER
 Once you've set up the configs, you should be able to just run

 pencil